 Oh, well.
 The trials of commitment.
 In the end, the meat outweighs the bone.

 I have been asked how I plan to proceed now that the writing phase of Moving On is over.
-I could reedit the first two seasons, which are lacking, but my inclination is to let the series function as a real-time dossier of my progression as a writer.
+I could reedit the first three seasons, which are lacking, but my inclination is to let the series function as a real-time dossier of my progression as a writer.
 This is a rough sell in that commercial publishing is an industry, and a lot of its proxies evaluate a book’s worth based on mathematics.
 Once, I emailed a book proposal to an agent who, in turn, refused to consider my query unless I resubmitted it in a format known as “the hook, the book, and the cook.”
 I would never entrust Moving On to a careerist like that.
 Then again, what careerist would want it?
 Moving On has only generated 42,000 hits as of this post.

 But enough.
 The hour is late, and the brief period for 1990s nostalgia has come and gone.
 I need to rest up.
 I need to catch up.
 I need to pay off debts and spend time with old friends.
 I’d like to join a scene and I’d like to solve a mystery.
 I’d like to write a movie script, and I’d like to be interviewed for a podcast.
 I’d like to visit Italy.
 I’d like to move to Venice Beach, and, once there, I’d like to own a dog.
 But more than anything else, I would like for my writing to sustain me.
 And I would like for my writing – and this series – to endure.